Light-touch tree management

 The Professionals

-Contact us at Red Squirrel Habitats and Tree Care for professional woodlands and tree management.
+Contact us at Red Squirrel Tree Care for professional woodlands and tree management.
 Our qualified, experienced tree surgeon and support team are reliable and friendly.
 We will consult with you and agree a plan of action.
 We are insured and work to British Standard BS 3998:2010 (Tree Work - Recommendations).

 Red Squirrel Habitats Project